luphysics/PyMODAlib/README.md

 ### Updating PyMODAlib

-PyMODAlib may be updated regularly.
+PyMODAlib will be updated regularly.
 To update your installed version, open a terminal and run:

 ```bash
 pip install -U pymodalib